 For a broad range of spring and damping constants, this supported hopping system is stable, with a maximum eigenvalue as low as 0.8.
-The maximum eigenvalue magnitude of the held-launch hopping map at its fixed point, as a function of spring and damping, is shown in Figure 11.
+The maximum eigenvalue magnitude of the held-launch hopping map at its fixed point, as a function of spring and damping, is shown in Fig. 11.

 This stable fixed point is not, however, the same as for the free-hopper, even for the same forward speed.
-So, using this launch model, at the instant the launcher is disconnected we can interpret the state of the free hopper as that of the free hopping fixed point plus a perturbation (in the full state) corresponding to the difference between the held fixed point and the free fixed point.
+So, using this launch model, at the instant the launcher is disconnected, we can interpret the state of the free hopper as that of the free hopping fixed point plus a perturbation (in the full state) corresponding to the difference between the held fixed point and the free fixed point.
 After release, the perturbation grows with each hop until the hopper falls over.
-According to simulation, the distance hopped with such a launch varies with the launch speed as shown in Figure 12; a hopping distance greater than 4 meters is predicted by simulations for a range of launch speeds $0.544 < v_l < 0.609$.
-The predicted size of this launch-speed interval is only slightly affected by including non-flatness of the ramp (see Appendix C in our Supplementary Materials).
+According to simulation, the distance hopped with such a launch varies with the launch speed as shown in Fig. 12; a hopping distance greater than 4 m is predicted by simulations for a range of launch speeds $0.544 < v_l < 0.609$.
+The predicted size of this launch-speed interval is only slightly affected by including nonflatness of the ramp (see Appendix C under the "Supplemental Data" tab for this paper on the ASME Digital Collection).

-The average force applied to the hopper by the launching device (spring and damper) is shown in Figure 12.
-Note, the holding force is smooth, monotonically decreasing and changes sign very near the optimal launching speed.
-This implies a simple strategy for learning the right launch speed: force minimization.
-However, as shown in Figure 13 the force does not vanish at the free limit cycle speed.
-Our hypothesis is that a practiced launcher has learned to launch roughly as follows.
+The average force applied to the hopper by the launching device (spring and damper) is shown in Fig. 12.
+Note that the holding force is smooth, monotonically decreasing and changes